Lawmakers prep bills to bring medical supply chain back to US

 CLICK HERE TO READ MORE ON FOX BUSINESS

 "This legislation will give us the information we need to better secure our supply chain and ensure that Americans have uninterrupted access to life-saving drugs and medical devices," he added.

-The Missouri senator sent a letter to the Food and Drug Administration on Monday demanding answers in response to concerns of medical supply shortages in the U.S. The FDA on Monday issued a press release detailing how the administration inspects drugs from China, saying the administration is actively "surveilling the medical product supply chain for potential shortages or disruptions and helping to mitigate such impacts, as necessary."
+Sen. Marco Rubio (R-Fla.) plans to introduce legislation that would take a more financial approach by creating federal financial incentives and giving tax breaks to medical manufacturers to create medical supplies, pharmaceuticals and equipment within the country, according to Axios Hawley sent a letter to the Food and Drug Administration on Monday demanding answers in response to concerns of medical supply shortages in the U.S. The FDA on Monday issued a press release detailing how the administration inspects drugs from China, saying the administration is actively "surveilling the medical product supply chain for potential shortages or disruptions and helping to mitigate such impacts, as necessary."